-The department is happy to support travel expenses for students presenting their research at outside conferences, as well as other research-related expenses.
+The department and university support students' research-related expenses, including travel expenses for students presenting their research at outside conferences.
 We recommend that all students make one or more conference presentation outside the department prior to going on the job market, to gain experience.
 Support is available under the following guidelines:

-- (1) The department will support students' travel expenses for presenting their research at conferences, as well as other research-related expenses (such as data acquisition, journal submission fees, attending summer workshops, or costs of running an experiment), subject to a lifetime limit of \$1500 per student. - (2) Students are strongly encouraged to expand their budget constraint by applying for the Goldhaber Travel Grant from the Graduate School.
+(1) The department will support travel and other research-related expenses (such as data acquisition, journal submission fees, attending summer workshops, or costs of running an experiment), subject to a lifetime limit of \$1500 per student.
+All expenses must be incurred while a student is still registered as a student; we cannot support expenses for traveling to a conference occurring after a student has graduated, for example.

+(2) Students are strongly encouraged to expand their budget constraint by applying for the Goldhaber Travel Grant from the Graduate School.
 The Goldhaber covers up to half of the expenses of conference travel, up to a limit depending on the location of the conference, with matching support from the department, which is provided subject to the \$1500 lifetime limit discussed above.
 The Goldhaber grant can be used once prior to advancing to candidacy and once afterwards.
 In addition, students presenting at conferences outside the US can use the Graduate School's International Conference Student Support Award to defray registration fees of up to \$500.
 Rules and forms for these grants are available from the Graduate School's website.